Space History News

 Roberts and McWhorter bail hearings

-July 25, 2002 — Paula Christian, writing for The Tampa Tribune, has filed an update further explaining why Roberts and McWhorter have yet to post bail:
+The Tampa Tribune reports why Roberts and McWhorter have yet to post bail:

-• Citing their lack of family support and stable addresses, U.S. Magistrate Thomas McCoun III ordered that Roberts and McWhorter remain in prison until "reputable" adults could post bail.
+• With a lack of family support and stable addresses, U.S. Magistrate Thomas McCoun III ordered that Roberts and McWhorter be held until "reputable" adults could post bail.

 • Roberts' wife is on the verge of filing for divorce and his "very strict" Mormon family won't talk to him, according to his attorney John Fernandez.
 He will now look towards friends for help.

-• In addition to the aggravated assault charge referenced earlier, McWhorter has a burglary conviction and "tested positive for marijuana use after the moon rock arrest."
+• In addition to an aggravated assault charge, Gordon McWhorter has a burglary conviction and "tested positive for marijuana use after the moon rock arrest."
 Although he called his Mormon family "strange," McWhorter will appeal to his mother for assistance.

 As first reported by collectSPACE, Belgian rock collector Axel Emmermann was responsible for alerting the FBI to the moon rock sale posted to the Mineralogy Club of Antwerp's website.
-For today's article from the Houston Chronicle, reporters Mark Carreau and Roma Khanna interviewed Emmermann:
+The Houston Chronicle has interviewed Emmermann:

 • Roberts (posing as the fictitious "Orb Robinson") posted news of his offer to the website on May 9.
 He also e-mailed club members directly, including Emmermann with a similar message.

-• "I couldn't bring myself to buy anything," Emmermann told the Chronicle.
+• "I couldn't bring myself to buy anything," admitted Emmermann.
 "It's wrong, and no one should make money out of those rocks.
 I find it appalling and immoral."

 • Emmermann contacted the FBI on May 24.
-With coaching from the Bureau, he coaxed "Orb" to meet with undercover agents posing as his brother and sister-in-law in Orlando.
+With coaching from investigators, he coaxed "Orb" to meet with undercover agents posing as his brother and sister-in-law in Orlando.

 • Emmermann's actions in this case were a means of repaying the U.S. for the 1978 loan of a moon rock for an exhibit.
 "We have paid our debt to NASA in full by stopping this conspiracy."

-Carreau's and Khanna's article also touched on the bail hearings for Roberts and McWhorter:
+The Houston Chronicle also reported on the bail hearings for Roberts and McWhorter:

 • Despite the advice of his court-appointed attorney, McWhorter insisted on making a statement during Wednesday's hearing.
 "When told he could face more than five years in prison, McWhorter became animated.
 'They are trying to crucify me,' he said, according to observers."